-Primary Sampling Data for Rice Creek 'Below'
+Rice Creek 'Below' Data Summary

-Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.8 for the Rice Creek 'Below' site.
-This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
-The FBI scores are variable; however, the site shows slight improvement.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 6.7 for the Rice Creek 'Below' site.
+This score corresponds to a "Poor" rating on the Family Biotic

+Index stream health chart.
+The FBI scores are variable; however, the trendline shows slight improvement.
 Chironomidae and Hyalellidae consistently dominate the samples.
 These families have mid to poor pollution tolerance values.
 The FBI score is affected by fluctuations in family representation may be caused by environmental factors including water levels, habitat availability, or other sources of disturbance in the area.
+The diversity continues to decline.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-125 invertebrates were identified in this sample.
+102 invertebrates were identified in this sample.
 This is a good sized sample.

 Dominant Family: The dominant family was Chironomidae (Midges).
-Chironomidae dominated 21% of the sample, and has a tolerance value of 6 on a scale of 0-10.
+Chironomidae dominated 53% of the sample, and has a tolerance value of 6 on a scale of 0-10.
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).
 They are predators and prey on mosquito larva, and use their tails for breathing.
 (Aquatic Entomology, McCafferty, W.P).

-Number of Families: 9 families were identified in the sample.
-This compares to 9 families in 2014 and 16 families in 2013.
+Number of Families: 7 families were identified in the sample.
+This compares to 9 families in 2015 and 9 families in 2014.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-In 2015, 3 EPT families (Caenidae (Mayflies), Leptoceridae (caddisfly), and Hydropsychidae (Caddisflies)) were identified in the sample.
-This is an improvement from 2014 where 2 EPT families and 2013 when no EPT families were found.
+In 2016, 2 EPT families (Caenidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified in the sample.

 Historical Field Results for Rice Creek 'Irondale' Site

-Data # Family EDT # of Dominant Dominant Family
+Date # Family EPT # of Dominant Dominant Family %

-Date Identified Biotic Index LFI Families Family % Overall
+Date Identified Biotic Index LFI Families Family Overall

 Field Sampling Results:

 9/2/12 165 6.8 2 13 Chironomidae 60.6%

 9/14/13 195 6.8 1 13 Chironomidae 46%

 8/31/14 254 6.0 3 13 Chironomidae 60%

-8/29/15 8/29/15 104 6.7 2 8 Hyalellidae 39%
+8/29/15 104 6.7 2 8 Hyalellidae 39%

+9/10/16 125 6.7 2 7 Chironomidae 47%